maxking/docker-mailman/README.md

         }
 ```

-Please make sure that you are using v0.1.1 if you use this configuration.
+Please make sure that you are using v0.1.1 or greater if you use this configuration.

 ### Serving static files

-UWSGI by default doesn't serve static files by default, so when running
+UWSGI by default doesn't serve static files so, when running
-`mailman-web` using the provided `docker-compose.yaml` file you won't see any
+`mailman-web` using the provided `docker-compose.yaml` file, you won't see any
 CSS or JS files being served.

 You will have to add an alias rule in your web server to serve the static
 files.
-See [here][18] for instructions on how to configure you web server.
+See [here][18] for instructions on how to configure your web server.
 The
 STATIC_ROOT for you would be `/opt/mailman/web/static`.
 This method is
 **highly** recommended for better performance reasons.

 ### SSL certificates

 SSL Certificates from Lets Encrypt need to be renewed every 90 days.
 You can
 setup a cron job to do the job.
-I have this small shell script(certbot-renew.sh)
+I have this small shell script (certbot-renew.sh)
 that you can put up in `/etc/cron.monthly` to get the job done.

 ```